When you purchase through affiliate links on our site, we may earn a commission. Here’s how it works.

 best app to add music to video cover best app to add music to video cover

-to Add Music to Video
+Best App to Add Music to Video

 These apps are suitable for a wide range of projects: from quick social media clips to YouTube videos or personal travel memories.
-However, it’s not easy to find the one that has good sound, strong features, and a smooth editing process without annoying ads or secret fees nowadays.
+However, it’s not easy to find one that has good sound, strong features, and a smooth editing process without annoying ads or secret fees nowadays.

 Top 9 Cheap & Free Apps to Add Music to Video

-1. Adobe Premiere Rush - Advanced tools
+1. Adobe Premiere on iPhone - Advanced tools

 2. CapCut - Simple volume control